Rebuttal to Sam Shamoun's Article "Did the Polytheists Believe That Allah Was The Supreme Being Or Did They View Him As One of Many Rival Gods?"

 The polytheists of Mecca believed that Allah was the Creator of the heavens and the earth, however they still directed their worship to others besides Allah and were thus labeled as polytheists.

-It was Shamoun's failure to pay close attention to what each of the verses were trying to say and his ignorance of basic 1st grade Islamic theology.
+It was Shamoun's failure to pay close attention to what each verse was trying to say and his ignorance of basic first-grade Islamic theology.

 Recommending Readings Related to the Topic